aglushkov/serega/README.md

 `:batch` option must be a hash with this keys:

 - `loader` (required) [Symbol, Proc, callable] - Defines how to fetch values for batch of keys.
-Receives 3 parameters: keys, context, plan_point.
+Receives 3 parameters: keys, context, plan.
 - `key` (required) [Symbol, Proc, callable] - Defines current object identifier.
   Key is optional if plugin was defined with `default_key` option.
 - `default` (optional) - Default value for attribute.